PomonaCS051/PomonaCS051.github.io/student_guide.md

 5. Ensure base is set to master and compare is set to labXX.
 6. Click ***Create new pull request*** to finish.

-If you did any extra credit, please tell the TA by explaining the extra cedit you completed in the comment of the Pull Request.
+***If you did any extra credit, please tell the TA by explaining the extra cedit you completed in the comment of the Pull Request.***

 If it is before the lab deadline and you want to edit your code, simply work on it in Eclipse and use `git submit labXX`.
-The new commits will automatically appear in the Pull Request as long as you are committing to the same branch. ***Commits submitted after the deadline will not be graded!***
+The new commits will automatically appear in the Pull Request as long as you are committing to the same branch (in this case that branch is labXX).
+***Commits submitted after the deadline will not be graded!***

 ## Reviewing TA and Professor Feedback